Murder trial of O. J. Simpson: Shoeprint analysis

-On June 19, FBI shoeprint expert William J. Bodziak testified that the bloody shoeprints found at the crime scene and inside Simpson's Bronco were made from a rare and expensive pair of Bruno Magli Italian shoes.
-He determined the shoes were a size 12, the same size that Simpson wore, and are only sold at Bloomingdales.
-Only 29 pairs of that size were sold in the U.S. and one of them was sold at the same store that Simpson often buys his shoes from.
+In June, FBI shoeprint expert William J. Bodziak testified that the bloody shoeprints found at the crime scene and inside Simpson's Bronco were made from a rare and expensive pair of Bruno Magli Italian shoes.
+He determined the shoes were a size 12, the same size that Simpson wore, and are only sold at Bloomingdale's.
+Only 299 pairs of that size were sold in the US and one of them was sold at the same store that Simpson often buys his shoes from.
 Bodziak also testified that, despite two sets of footprints at the crime scene, only one attacker was present because they were all made by the same shoes.
 During cross-examination Bailey suggested the murderer deliberately wore shoes that were the wrong size, which Bodziak dismissed as "ridiculous".

-Simpson denied ever owning a pair of those "ugly ass shoes" and there was only circumstantial evidence he did.
-Bloomingdales employee Samuel Poser testified he remembered showing Simpson those shoes but there was no store record of him purchasing them.
+Simpson denied ever owning a pair of the shoes; there was only circumstantial evidence he did.
+Bloomingdale's employee Samuel Poser testified he remembered showing Simpson those shoes, but there was no store record of him purchasing them.
 Although the prosecution could not prove that Simpson owned a pair of those shoes, Bodziak testified that a similar bloody shoeprint was left on the floor inside Simpson's Bronco.
 Scheck suggested that Fuhrman broke into the Bronco and left the footprint there; he produced a photo of Fuhrman walking through a puddle of blood.
 Bodziak admitted that he was not able to confirm that the shoeprint in the car definitely came from a Bruno Magli shoe, but dismissed Scheck's claim because none of the shoeprints at the crime scene were made by Fuhrman's shoes, making it unlikely he could have made a bloody shoeprint in the Bronco.

 Defense case

 Simpson hired a team of high-profile defense lawyers, initially led by Robert Shapiro, who was previously a civil lawyer known for settling, and then subsequently by Johnnie Cochran, who at that point was known for police brutality and civil rights cases.
 The team included noted defense attorney F. Lee Bailey, Robert Kardashian, Harvard appeals lawyer Alan Dershowitz, his student Robert Blasier, and Dean of Santa Clara University School of Law Gerald Uelmen.
 Assisting Cochran were Carl E. Douglas and Shawn Holley.
 Barry Scheck and Peter Neufeld were also hired; they headed the Innocence Project and specialized in DNA evidence.
-Simpson's defense was said to have cost between US$3 million and $6 million; the media dubbed the group of talented attorneys the Dream Team, while the taxpayer cost of prosecution was over US$9 million.
+Simpson's defense was said to have cost between US$3–6 million; the media dubbed the talented attorneys the Dream Team, while the taxpayer cost of prosecution was over US$9 million.